SCROLL DOWN FOR OUR LATEST CRUISE TIPS VIDEO FOR ADVENTURE OF THE SEAS!

 Related Post: Guide to Royal Caribbean Ship Classes

 The one instance that is still somewhat in question is whether you will need to wear a mask when seated at a socially distanced lounger on the pool deck.
+If we look to Norwegian Cruise Line’s Sail SAFE measures, this line will require masks outdoors only when social distancing is not possible.

 The Cruise Line App Will Be Even More Important